business-zone/dresser-scraper/README.md

 Scraps dresser names and dresser page URLs from [Salony Agata](https://www.agatameble.pl/).

-This data is used in a PrestaShop website as a part of Electronic Business studies course.
+This data is used in a [PrestaShop](https://www.prestashop.com/) website as a part of Electronic Business studies course.

 ## Prerequisites

-You need to install [Scrapy](https://scrapy.org/).
+You need to install [Scrapy](https://scrapy.org/):
 ```sh
 pip install scrapy
 ```